 The one on the left is a little over 20-years old, and the one on the right is over 80-years old.
 The reproduction’s mirror is larger (16-inches), and the feet were originally chrome.
 I painted them to look more like the real Sparton, and added the Sparton dial image.
 Besides the size, the biggest difference is metal vs. plastic for the chrome, and of course tubes vs. transistors for the sound.

 Why was the reproduction made larger, and why were the feet chrome?
-Here are a couple of print ads from the 1930’s that might give us some clues.
-One of the ads says the mirror is 16-inches, even though it was really 14-inches, and the other ad gets the size correct, but mentions “silver ball supports”, even though they were black.
-(The ads and all photos can be enlarged with a click.)
+In a print ad from the 1930’s, it incorrectly says the mirror is 16-inches, even though it was really 14-inches.
+Another ad mentions “silver ball supports”, even though they were black.
+Or, maybe they just thought the reproduction shouldn’t precisely match the real thing.

 After selling most of my radios, it was nice to add one…especially the historic Sparton Bluebird.

 This bookcase that once held about 70 radios, now has radio books, books about musicians, and what’s left of a couple thousand CD’s and records.
-Please check out my website about music.
-There are a lot of articles about The Beatles, CSN&Y, Tom Petty, many other artists, plus some original concert photos and much more.
-Just Google “On The Records” or click https://ontherecords.net which will take you there.
+The shelves also have some not-really-collectibles like these:

-The lower photo is of three miniature metal radios.
+This photo is of three miniature metal radios.
 The first two are really music boxes.
 The black one (a Tesla) plays “In The Mood”, and the silver one (an Air King) plays “Puttin’ on The Ritz”.
-The third one was just a pewter-colored paperweight that I painted to look like a real Catalin Addison A5.
+The third one was just a pewter-colored paperweight that I painted to look like a real Catalin Addison.
 I was given them about the time I started collecting radios.
 Eventually, I was able to collect real versions of all three radios these miniatures represent.
 Kind of like having a Bluebird reproduction for years, and finally getting a real one.

 Saw this photo on a radio discussion page.
 It’s a Sparton Bluebird in the 1936 Jimmy Stewart movie “Born To Dance”.